10quality/wordpress-woo-license-keys-ninja-forms/README.txt

 == Merge Tag ==

 If a license key field is part of the form.
 The merge tag **{licensekey:details}** can be used to further display license key information (customer code, product name, and order ID) to improve support notifications.
+ONLY WORKS on **Email** actions.

 == Customization ==

 This plugin has plenty of hooks for customization, all templates can also be edited inside a theme.

+== Open Source ==

+Open source repository is managed at [Github](https://github.com/10quality/wordpress-woo-license-keys-ninja-forms).

 == Installation ==